webcomponents/webcomponents.org/DESIGN.md

   * GraphQL SDL
   * graphql-codegen to generate TypeScript interfaces

-## Catalog
+## Catalog Server

-The catalog is a standalone backend service with a GraphQL API that is accessed by the site's frontend server.
+The catalog server is a standalone backend service with a GraphQL API that is accessed by the site's frontend server.

+## Access Control

+The server is intended to eventually have a public-facing GraphQL service.
+It also has admin functionality such as HTTP endpoints for updating the packages in the catalog that need to be reachable by scheduling services (such as [Google Cloud Scheduler](https://cloud.google.com/scheduler) or [Google Cloud Tasks](https://cloud.google.com/tasks)).
+These admin endpoints are attractive for denial-of-service attacks because they initiate expensive bulk I/O and database operations.

+The admin endpoints must have restricted access control and not be public.
+For now, the easiest way to do this without a third service (a separate admin service) is to restrict access to the whole catalog server service which also implements the admin endpoints.
+Later, the catalog server can be refactored to contain only a public API and the admin endpoints moved to a separate service.

+Access control to the catalog service can be implemented in Google Cloud Run by setting up a service account to make requests and limiting the service to non-public visibility, [as documented here](https://cloud.google.com/run/docs/authenticating/service-to-service).

+As the article says, this should be environment agnostic, so it works outside of Google Cloud - though each environment will have it's own way of setting the access control of the catalog service.

 ### Custom Elements Manifest